-The ServSwitchTM Brand CATx KVM Extender Series of CATx KVM extender products offer enhanced performance while maintaining complete compatibility with existing ServSwitchTM standalone and rack mount CAT5 extenders.
+The ServSwitch[TM] Brand CATx KVM Extender Series of CATx KVM extender products offer enhanced performance while maintaining complete compatibility with existing ServSwitch[TM] standalone and rack mount CAT5 extenders.

 You can use CAT5 and CATx products belonging to the same family in any combination.
-However, it is not possible to mix Standard and Audio products within a system except for video only applications.
+However, it is not possible to mix Standard and Audio products within a system.
 CATx units are not currently compatible with SUN (ACU1004A, ACU1005A) or Serial-only products (ACU1002A, ACU1008A, ACUSREM, ACU1006SRA, ACU1006DSRA).